-Additionally, if the information you give us is not sufficient to allow us to gauge your progress against the milestones set out in your access agreement, we reserve the right to ask you for more information.
+63. If you have subsequently updated some of your 2008-09 milestones in a more recent access agreement, please let us know this in your report.
+However, you will still need to report on your milestones for 2008-09.
+And, if you don't give us enough information to allow us to gauge your progress against the milestones set out in your access agreement, we reserve the right to ask you for more information.

-- 70. We recognise that it is possible that you may meet all your financial commitments and outreach plans under your access agreement but not achieve your milestones.
+64. We recognise that it is possible that you may meet all your financial commitments and outreach plans under your access agreement but not achieve your milestones.
 When we are analysing progress with milestones we will consider whether you have met your commitments and if there is a positive direction towards milestones.
-We will also take into account the position of the HE sector as a whole. - 71.
-Where progress has been significantly less than expected, or there has been movement away from milestones, you should briefly explain what plans and strategies are in place to review the arrangements under your access agreements and what changes might be necessary in order to make progress.
-We may also wish to talk to you to gain a better understanding of the situation. - 72.
-In some circumstances, it may be appropriate to withdraw or alter milestones in your access agreement for example, if a current milestone is not measurable, if you have devised a better method, or if data suggest that a milestone was either unrealistic or not stretching enough.
-If you wish to withdraw or alter a milestone you should articulate this clearly in your monitoring return and submit a revised access agreement with tracked changes3.
+We will also take into account the position of the HE sector as a whole.

+65. Where progress has been significantly less than expected, or there has been movement away from milestones, you should briefly explain what plans and strategies are in place to review the arrangements under your access agreement and what changes might be necessary in order to make progress.
+We may also wish to talk to you to gain a better understanding of the situation.

+66. In some circumstances, it may be appropriate to withdraw or alter milestones in your access agreement - for example, if a current milestone is not measurable, if you have devised a better method, or if data suggest that a milestone was either unrealistic or not stretching enough.
+If you wish to withdraw or alter a milestone you should articulate this clearly in your monitoring return and submit a revised access agreement with tracked changes2.